Birth & birth certificate

-Here you will find an overview of the official procedures around the birth with information about the birth certificate or the family name of the child.
+Here you will find an overview of the official procedures relating to the birth with information on the birth certificate or the child's surname.

 This page was translated automatically.
 The City of Innsbruck assumes no responsibility for the accuracy of the translation.